 As we stated earlier, one of the fundamental concepts of Group Policy is that the GPOs themselves live in the "swimming pool" that is the domain.
 Then, when a level in Active Directory needs to use that GPO, there is simply a link to the GPO.

-Here's what our swimming pool will eventually look like when we're done with the examples in this chapter.
+Figure 1.8 shows what our swimming pool will eventually look like when we're done with the examples in this chapter.